cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied.

-- All available hash methods offered in the dialogs for:
+- All available 8 hash methods offered in the dialogs for:
-  - Key generation from password (according to PKSC #5)
+  - Key generation from password (according to PKSC #5),
-  - Hashed Message Authentication Code (HMAC)
+  - Generation of a hashed Message Authentication Code (HMAC),
-  - xxxxxxx
+  - Generation of the hash value of a file.
+  Hash demonstration will follow. xxxxxxx->M

 - Within the HMAC dialog the names are related to the literature and the according online help contains the corresponding references.
-  Variant 4 of the HMAC sample constructions is now exactly according to RFC 2104.
+  Variant 5 of the HMAC sample constructions now exactly follows RFC 2104.
   Details:
   CrypTool contains five HMAC variants (H = hash function, k = key, m = message):
   1. H ( k, m )